Ben-Sheppard/ben-sheppard.github.io/content/post/12-05-24/index.md

 ---
 title: "Quick cover the brassicas!"
 date: 2024-05-12T21:37:13+01:00
-lastmod: 2024-05-12T21:37:13+01:00
 categories: ["allotment"]
 tags: ["allotment"]
 draft: false
 ---

-It was a busy (and warm!) day at the allotment, today we needed to do a lot of planting out and protecting crops from birds and slugs, but the allotment is taking shape.
+It was a busy (and warm!) day at the allotment today, but we needed to do a lot of planting out and protecting crops from birds and slugs, but the allotment is taking shape.
-It's great to see plants starting to fruit, areas clearly defined and the greenhouses clear down!
+It's great to see plants starting to fruit, areas clearly defined and the greenhouses empty of young plants!

 ## Brassicas
 Our brassicas are now covered with a fine netting that hopefully will stop the cabbage white butterflies from having a feast.